 5) Build a referring link skeleton and ensure you get a decent rank from OpenPageRank.
 You can check your dynamic ranking in various SEO tools like Semrush.
 They do not and cannot use PageRank itself, but do make a similar analysis, almost reflecting the original PageRank;

 6) Create social media channels and post relevant content to drive social users to your site and encourage them to re-share your content.
 Mentions on social media are a very important ranking factor;

 7) Create a YouTube channel, post videos that refer to your web site for additional details.
 Use these videos in video SEO, see video sitemap creation above;

 8) Post quality content, that will attract and keep the core audience, the most exclusive and useful of it will gain you links from renowned Medias;

 9) Use push messages to deliver interesting content to your existing users;

-10) Sign up for Google news to publish your posts as fast as possible;
+10) Submit your site to Google news to publish your content as fast as possible;

 11) Use analytics like Matomo or Google Analytics to know what's going on today;